-By that I’m saying much more than just pointing out that our corporate lean initiatives should involve both Engineering and Human Resources departments, each initiating programs to elevate the technical and the social dimensions of work.
-I am talking about the way work design embodies both dimensions at the micro level at the same time.
+By that, I’m saying much more than just pointing out that our corporate-level lean initiatives should involve both Engineering and Human Resources departments, each initiating programs to elevate the technical and the social dimensions of work.
+I am talking about how work design simultaneously embodies both dimensions at the micro-level.
 When a worker bolts in the seat belt in the factory or an office staffer processes a requisition in the office, the work will be driven by both the technical and social aspects of the job design.

-Leaders, be warned: you cannot simply dictate this from on high.
+Leaders, be warned: You cannot simply dictate this from on high.
 You are in trouble as soon as you find yourself chasing compliance in pursuit of standardized work.
-You are chasing your tail and you’ll never catch it.
-Rather than controlling the details of compliance, examine why the worker is not or cannot follow the standardized work.
+You are chasing your tail, and you’ll never catch it.
+Rather than controlling compliance details, examine why the worker does not follow the standardized work.
 Ask, “Why can’t you follow the standardized work?”
-The answer to that question – asked not accusingly but in a spirit of pure inquiry – will invariably lead you to unexpected places, usually quite far from the employee.
+The answer to that question — asked not accusingly but in a spirit of pure inquiry — will invariably lead you to unexpected places, usually quite far from the employee.

-I’m going to go through five neglected or misunderstood or forgotten aspects of standardized work.
+In this series of Lean Posts, I’ll first present five neglected, misunderstood, or forgotten aspects of standardized work.
 Then, we’ll explore how to think about standardized work for non-standard work, things like service industries, knowledge workers, creative work, and management.
 Finally, I’ll provide a kind of “outline” that might help as a guide for you to think about establishing standardized work in your organization, centered around these five neglected aspects of standardized work:

-- Don’t try to impose standardized work without also providing a structured improvement process, a clearly defined, unambiguous means of making improvements (kaizen)
+- Don’t impose standardized work without providing a structured improvement process — a clearly defined, unambiguous means of improving it (kaizen).

 1. Don’t confuse standardized work with work standards

-As a practical matter of getting started with standardized work, you have to first clarify your work standards.
+As a practical matter of getting started with standardized work, you must first clarify your work standards.
 Never confuse work standards with standardized work.
-Other terminology often used for “work standards” include quality standards, specifications, engineering specifications, or quality specifications.
+Other terminology often used for “work standards” includes “quality standards,” “specifications,” “engineering specifications,” or “quality specifications.”

 Work standards are established during product and process development.
-They comprise the work that must be accomplished for the product to be produced in a way that successfully achieves the design intent of the product or service.
-Changes in the work standards requires review of the engineering design, so manufacturing companies usually have some kind of “Engineering Change Request” process in place (and, by the way, it’s also a process that is often full of problems and waste and a good process to choose for one of your first efforts at business process kaizen).
-As part of standardized work, Toyota usually calls them out as “Quality Standards.”
+They comprise the work that must be accomplished for the product to be produced to achieve the product’s or service’s design intent.
+Changes to work standards require an engineering design review, so manufacturing companies usually have an “Engineering Change Request” process in place.
+(And, by the way, it’s also a process that is often full of problems and waste, and so is a good process to choose for one of your first efforts at business process kaizen).
+So, in standardized work, Toyota usually calls work standards “Quality Standards.”